hoffmannjordan/size-and-shape-of-insect-wings/README.md

 # size-and-shape-of-insect-wings
-Code accompanying "" by M. Salcedo, J. Hoffmann, S. Donoughe, and L. Mahadevan.
+Code accompanying "Size, shape and structure of insect wings" by M. Salcedo, J. Hoffmann, S. Donoughe, and L. Mahadevan.